cloudnativelabs/kube-router/README.md

 ### IPVS/LVS based service proxy | `--run-service-proxy`

-kube-router uses the Linux kernel's LVS/IPVS features to implement its K8s Services Proxy.
-Kube-router fully leverages power of LVS/IPVS to provide a rich set of scheduling options and unique features like DSR (Direct Server Return), L3 load balancing with ECMP for deployments where high throughput, minimal latency and high-availability are crucial.
+kube-router uses the Linux kernel's LVS/IPVS features to implement its K8s Services Proxy. kube-router fully leverages power of LVS/IPVS to provide a rich set of scheduling options and unique features like DSR (Direct Server Return), L3 load balancing with ECMP for deployments where high throughput, minimal latency and high-availability are crucial.